Smart Beta Research

 Smart beta strategies seek to offer investors an alternative to the traditionally polarized passive and active portfolio construction options.
 They are not simply offshoots of active management or ETF replication vehicles.
-Through smart beta ETF strategies, we believe investors have the opportunity to retain broad market exposure, potentially achieve long-term outperformance when compared to an index, and reduce portfolio risk in a liquid1, transparent2, and low cost3 way.**
+Through smart beta ETF strategies, we believe investors have the opportunity to retain broad market exposure, potentially achieve long-term outperformance when compared to an index, and reduce portfolio risk in a liquid, transparent, and low cost way.
+1,2

-Invesco PowerShares believes that smart beta strategies offer exposure to the best of both worlds, providing investors a valuable alternative that expands portfolio construction opportunities.
-We were founded on the belief that all investors should be provided with a smarter way to access the markets - beyond traditional active and passive strategies.
-Invesco PowerShares introduced many of the first smart beta vehicles available today calling them "Intelligent ETFs+".
+Invesco believes that smart beta strategies offer exposure to the best of both worlds, providing investors a valuable alternative that expands portfolio construction opportunities.
+We were founded on the belief that all investors should be provided with a smarter way to access the markets — beyond traditional active and passive strategies.
+Invesco introduced many of the first smart beta vehicles available today calling them "Intelligent ETFs."
+3

 There is no assurance that an investment strategy will outperform or achieve its investment objectives

 1 Liquidity: Shares are not individually redeemable and owners of the shares may acquire those shares from the Fund and tender those shares for redemption to the Fund in Creation Unit aggregations only, typically consisting of 10,000, 50,000, 75,000, 80,000, 100,000, 150,000 or 200,000 shares.

 Transparency: ETFs disclose their holdings daily.

 Low Cost: Since ordinary brokerage commissions apply for each buy and sell transaction, frequent activity may increase the cost of ETFs.

 2 Smart beta funds may underperform cap-weighted benchmarks and increase portfolio risk.

 3 When we say that our ETFs are intelligent, we mean that in several different ways.
 Please see "Important Information" below for a more detailed explanation.